What Is Chinese Overtime?

 2. You Make A Fixed Salary, No Matter Your Hours

-But for Chinese overtime to be legal under the FLSA, workers have to be paid the same salary for each week, regardless of how many hours they actually worked.
+But for Chinese overtime to be legal under the FLSA, workers have to be paid a fixed salary for each week, regardless of how many hours they actually worked.

 Miguel is paid a set salary of $320 every week.
 One week he’s scheduled to work for 28 hours, and he gets paid $320 for that week.
 The next week Miguel works 36 hours, and he gets paid $320 for that week, too.
 Even in the unlikely event that Miguel was only needed for 2 hours in a week, he would still make $320.